Skip to main content

 The eligibility requirements for the Program are:

-- Submission of a single proposal in one of the two pre-evaluation models, step 1 (B1) or step 2 (B1 and B2), respecting the maximum number of pages defined by the ERC for the respective edition of Call;
+1. The submission of a single proposal using one of the two pre-evaluation templates, Step 1 (B1) or Step 2 (B1 and B2), in compliance with the maximum page limit set by the ERC for the respective call; In the case of ERC Plus, a Statement of Vision must also be submitted for both pre-evaluation templates;

 The documentation referred to in points a) and b) must be written in English.
 All documentation must be sent in PDF format to the email address ERCPT@fct.pt.